TREASURIES-Mid-term yields fall as spending talks break down and Omicron spreads

 Dec 20 (Reuters) - Traders sent mid-term U.S. Treasury yields lower on Monday following a blow to Democratic spending plans in Washington and on concerns about the continued spread of the Omicron coronavirus variant.

-Analysts said investors partly were reacting to spending talks in Washington D.C.
+Analysts said investors partly were reacting to spending talks in Washington.
 On Sunday U.S. Senator Joe Manchin, a moderate Democrat who is key to President Joe Biden's hopes of passing a $1.75 trillion domestic investment bill, said he would not support the package.
-Goldman Sachs trimmed its GDP forecasts and equity markets pulled back on the news.
+Goldman Sachs trimmed its GDP forecasts and equity markets pulled back on the news, with U.S. stock indexes down more than 1% on Monday.

 For Treasury investors, the development likely meant the issuance of less government debt and perhaps less pressure on the U.S. Federal Reserve to raise interest rates, said Raymond James market strategist Ellis Phifer.